stormmind-ch/report/chapters/ch3_methodology/sub2_deep_learning_experiments.typ

 <cv-visualization>

 Within each fold, the model was trained over multiple epochs, which is shown in @training-pipeline on the 4th line.
 We used the Adam optimizer @kingmaAdamMethodStochastic2017, as it provides adaptive learning rate updates and has been shown to work well in practice for deep learning tasks.
 To further improve training stability and avoid overfitting, we employed a learning rate scheduler (_ReduceLROnPlateau_), which reduces the learning rate by a factor of 0.5 if the validation loss does not improve for 5 consecutive epochs.
 To address class imbalance in the storm damage classes, class-specific weights were computed from the training set and used in the respective loss function.
-At the end of each epoch, the models performance was evaluated on the validation fold using accuracy, precision, recall, and F1 score, which were logged via #abbr.a[WANDB].
+At the end of each epoch, the models performance was evaluated on the validation fold using accuracy, precision, recall, and F1-score, which were logged via #abbr.a[WANDB].

-After all folds were completed, the model with the highest average F1 score across validation folds was selected.
+After all folds were completed, the model with the highest average F1-score across validation folds was selected.
 As shown in steps 5 and 6 of @training-pipeline, this model was retrained on the entire training set without validation and subsequently evaluated on the held-out test set.
 The final performance metrics were recorded in the experiment summary for comparison between architectures.

 #figure(image("images/training-pipeline.png", width: 60%),
 caption: [End-to-end training pipeline, from dataset preparation through cross-validation and final testing.])<training-pipeline>